RCLDevelopers/WishListApp/README.md

 I value keeping my work open source, but as you all know, _**plagiarism is bad**_.
 It's always disheartening whenever I find that someone has copied my work without giving me credit.
 I spent a non-trivial amount of effort building and designing this project, and I am proud of it!
 All I ask of you all is to not claim this effort as your own.

-### TL;DR
+###

 Yes, you can fork this repo.
-Please give me proper credit by linking back to [Abhijith14/VB.NET-PROJECTS](https://github.com/Abhijith14/VB.NET-PROJECTS).
+Please give me proper credit by linking back to [Zangtics Digital/VB.NET-PROJECT](https://github.com/RCLDevelopers).
 Thanks!